pingcap/docs-cn/query-execution-plan.md

 This execution plan is not as efficient as using `TableReader` to perform a full table scan, because `IndexLookUp` performs an extra index scan (which comes with additional overhead), apart from the table scan.

+For table scan operations, the operator info column in the `explain` table shows whether the data is sorted.
+In the above example, the `keep order:false` in the `IndexFullScan` operator indicates that the data is unsorted.
+The `stats:pseudo` in the operator info means that there is no statistics, or that the statistics will not be used for estimation because it is outdated.
+For other scan operations, the operator info involves similar information.

 #### `TableReader` example

 {{< copyable "sql" >}}